Service Tunnel Troubleshooting

 If it is running, you should get an output with the STATE parameter as RUNNING.

 4.5 Now you have verified that all the Service Tunnel related configuration items are correct.
-If all of the above are working correctly and you’re still unable to access the resource(s) behind it, verify whether you’re able to resolve the host name or ping the IP address of the respective Banyan protected resource.
+If all of the above are working correctly and you’re still unable to access the resource(s) behind it, verify whether you’re able to resolve the host name or ping the IP address of the respective CSE-protected resource.

 If you can’t resolve the host name, proceed to the next step.